 As TLS 1.3 becomes more widely deployed, you may see it come up when you are troubleshooting your users’ web experience or application performance.
 Knowing how it works and why can help you determine the root cause of slow web apps or security issues.

 These were some examples of TLS 1.3 and TLS 1.2 packet captures so that you can see the differences in some real live data.
 If you want to go more in-depth, you can see this article and video by the folks at CloudFlare for more information on how it all works.
-CloudFlare has had TLS 1.3 deployed for their services even before its official release, and have had a lot of experience with it.
+CloudFlare had TLS 1.3 deployed for their services even before its official release, and have a lot of experience with it.